Run Day Schedule

 Runner Drop Off Zones: to assist with traffic flow on race morning we will have designated "Drop Off Zones" in place at UBC.
 If you are not parking, follow the signage and marshals to the drop areas.
 DO NOT drive right up to the garage or the Start Line!
 This way vehicles that are parking will get to the Parkades much quicker.
 For details you can download the parking map which shows the parking options in the area and the "Drop Off Areas".
 Parking rates for the UBC Parkades are included on the map.
 Download the parking map (200 KB).

 Paid Shuttles to UBC from Downtown Vancouver: A limited number of tickets will be available for shuttles from Downtown to the start of the run at UBC.
 Shuttle tickets must be prepaid, purchased online.
 Shuttles will board at 6:00am at a specified location, and leave promptly at 6:15am to head to UBC.
-Please see the modify registration details to purchase tickets (if available).
-Tickets will ONLY be available online.
+Tickets may be purchased with registration at the time of registration or at the following link: www.eventsonline.ca/events/crs_vanhalf/indexExtras.php.

 Driving Directions for the Half-Marathon Start at UBC